Fitbit is considered one brand that introduced portable health and activity monitoring gadgets to the market and was a visionary.

 - Check out the Fitbit Inspire 2 here.

-This low-cost fitness tracker provides the best in its price bracket.
+The Xiaomi Mi Band 7 is low-cost fitness tracker provides the best in its price bracket.
 It comes with pulse monitoring, blood oxygen monitoring and heart rate warning.
 It also offers sleep time tracking and alerts to help you improve your sleep routine and thus keep you going.
 Whether you are on the treadmill, workout, outdoor running, swimming, cycling, or simply walking, all are recognised automatically by the activity monitoring.
 It even keeps track of the calories burned, step count, and the distance travelled.

 This fitness tracker is lightweight and rugged, with an AMOLED panel for deeper blacks and more vivid colours.
 It’s OK to wear it in the shower or monitor your underwater sports as it comes with water resistance up to 50 meters.
 It features 18mm flexible bands and a rechargeable battery which has impressive 20-day battery life.